neelriyer/neelriyer.github.io/_posts/2021-01-10-Kmeans-Clustering-Satellite-Imagery.md

 ![alt text](/images/kmeans/kmeans_trained_on_ea36717ca661ca3cca59d5ea43a81afc.png)

-_Using Rasterio and Sklean Segment Satellite Imagery_
+_Using Rasterio and Sklean to Segment Satellite Imagery_

 Recently, I applied KMeans clustering to Satellite Imagery and was impressed by the results.
 I'll tell you the tricks I learned so you don't waste your time.